dnlsngr/ReactObjectStore/README.md

 React Lazy Object Store allows you to build complex client-heavy applications in React, while making lazy-loading and updating data simple to implement and reason about.
 It is ideal for applications which are backed by a complex hierarchy of data objects that can be loaded independently.

 ##Notes on usage
 * Data should be hierarchical, with subtypes related to their parents at a predictable object path.
-For example, a Book object that contains an `authors` field with an array of Author references.
+For example, a `Book` object that contains an `authors` field with an array of `Author` references.
 * References from a parent object to a child should be specified as object IDs in place of the object, as implemented by [Mongoose 'ref' types](http://mongoosejs.com/docs/populate.html)
 * Top-level data for your site should be represented as an array of one or more objects of the same type.
-For example, an array of Book objects would make sense as top-level data, with references to Author objects that can be loaded at a later time.
+For example, an array of `Book` objects would make sense as top-level data, with references to `Author` objects that can be loaded at a later time.

 ##Notes on design

 ####Initialization and use

-The top-level API is meant to be used outside a React component, to initialize the Object Store and to pass top-level data into the React tree. **The React App Store will pass two properties into the parent component: `rootData` which is an array of top-level objects, and `objStore`, which is a reference to the Object Store itself, and should allow access to the update API by passing the objStore property as a prop down the tree.**
+The "top-level" API (`resetData` and `setCollection`) is meant to be used outside a React component, to initialize the Object Store and to pass top-level data into the React tree.
+The remaining methods constitute the "update" API, and should be called from inside the React tree.

+**The React App Store will pass two properties into the parent component: `rootData` which is an array of top-level objects, and `objStore`, which is a reference to the Object Store itself, and should allow access to the "update" API as a prop, which can be passed around to child components that need to `set`, `add`, `destroy`, `fetch` or `refresh` data objects.**

 ####Storing and Stitching

-The guiding principal of the React Lazy Object Store is that objects are easiest to work with and update in isolation, while their composed hierarchy is only relevant to view the data.
+The guiding principal of the React Lazy Object Store is that objects are easiest to work with in isolation, while their composed hierarchy is only relevant to view the data.

 All data objects are stored in isolation, in separate Backbone collections by type.
-Only just before we want to render the UI do we stitch the individual objects together according to a stitching function provided in the configuration.
+Only just before we want to render the UI do we stitch the individual objects together.

 For example, we might have a Book object, which has a reference to an Author object, as follows: